![]() |

 ![]() Triatomines are also known as kissing bugs, cone-nosed bugs, and blood suckers. |

+Chagas disease is prevalent in the United States, Mexico, Central and South America.
+Trypanosoma cruzi is the parasite that causes Chagas.
+T. cruzi is spread by triatomine bugs, also known as kissing bugs.
 Kissing bugs emerge at night and tend to feed on people’s faces as they sleep.
-Usually infected kissing bugs bite humans, ingest blood, and then defecate on the person, spreading the T.cruzi parasite via a break in the skin or a mucous membrane.
+Infected kissing bugs bite humans, ingest blood, and then defecate on the person, spreading the parasite via a break in the skin or a mucous membrane.
 Often, the sleeping person unknowingly scratches or rubs the feces into the bite wound, eyes, or mouth.

 Chagas has two phases: an acute phase and a chronic phase.